 That doesn’t mean that I’m right and you should take my suggestion.
 I’m only making sure that you’re aware of this risk.
 The earlier you are into the hair loss, the more likely it is that you’ll need to use minoxidil or finasteride to keep the other hair on the top of your head from falling out.

 Just keep in mind that if you’re using it as an alternative to taking minoxidil or finasteride, you may have to continue taking it if your hair loss isn’t advanced enough.

 Also, don’t expect to get a full head of hair with perfectly matching thickness.
 I’m a dark-skinned black man, and if I look hard enough, I can see the density disparity.
 However, when I wear a regular fade or even haircut, no one can.

-Your results may vary, which is why it’s important to do research on your doctor and make sure you feel comfortable.
-I got very lucky that I lived near Dr. Krenitsky.
+Your results may vary, which is why it’s important to do research on your doctor and make sure that you feel comfortable.
+I am very lucky that I lived near Dr. Krenitsky.
 From his bio on the Bosley website:

 Dr. Krenitsky is among only a handful of hair restoration physicians in the country who are recognized as a Diplomate of the American Board of Hair Restoration Surgery.
 He currently sits on the board of directors of that organization.

-Make sure you do research into your doctor and are you ask what type of results you can expect for your hair texture, level of hair loss, and skin tone.
+Make sure you do research into your doctor and ask what type of results you can expect for your hair texture, level of hair loss, and skin tone.